Sarah-Lopez/TriviaGame/README.md

 # TriviaGame

-Uses HTML, CSS, Bootstrap, Javascript, and Jquery.
+Uses HTML, CSS, Bootstrap, Javascript, Jquery, and Giphy API.<br><br>

-This quiz uses radio buttons and a timer to test the user on their Boston Terrier trivia!
-When time is up, the player's correct, incorrect, and unanswered questions are tallied and displayed.
+This app uses the Giphy API to make a dynamic web page that populates with gifs of lovable pooches.
+Ten breeds are represented with their own button, and ten gifs are displayed per click.
+Each new batch of gifs are prepended to the others.
+Users may also enter a new breed.